infraspecdev/infraspec.dev/content/blog/multi-tenant-system-with-aws-cdk.md

 And for continuous integration and continuous deployment, we are going to use GitHub Actions.
 From all this decision, you might realize that we are avoiding anything self-hosted for now.

-Before we start looking into CDK code, let me tell you I will only be going through the configuration file with you, not the actual code, because CDK only differs from other IaC tools in that it is written in imperative form, which means we make the configuration file public-facing and the actual code an abstraction, which then helps each member of the org to just learn how to manipulate the configuration file and not the actual code, which helps the infrastructure manipulation be very easy, quick, and scalable.
+Before we start looking into CDK code, let me tell you I will only be going through the configuration file with you, not the actual code, because CDK only differs from other IAC tools in that it is written in imperative form, which means we make the configuration file public-facing and the actual code an abstraction, which then helps each member of the org to just learn how to manipulate the configuration file and not the actual code, which helps the infrastructure manipulation be very easy, quick, and scalable.

-## IaC of Networking
+## IAC of Networking

 Let’s first start looking into how we break down the [recommended](https://github.com/aws-samples/aws-vpc-builder-cdk/tree/main) networking architecture to fit our solution.